Wachusett Dam & Reservoir

 -The people appear ready to step right out of the images.
 Imagine what they would think of us.

-So, browse the content, feel free to submit questions on the things you see and on the things you might wish to see and subscribe to the quarterly newsletter to see added or updated material.
+So, browse the content, feel free to submit questions on the things you see, on the things you might wish to see.
 There will always be room for more research.

 The primary source of material for this work is derived from the public domain listed below with contributions from local historical societies and supplemented by online research